Barrett’s Esophagus – A Serious Complication of Gastroesophageal Reflux Disease

 The alteration of cell type underlying this condition does not lead to any specific symptoms.
 However, owing to its association with chronic heartburn, Barrett’s esophagus is often accompanied by:

 - Burning sensations in the chest or upper abdomen

 - Difficulty swallowing

 An individual who has been diagnosed with Barrett’s esophagus is typically advised to reduce acid reflux through lifestyle changes and medication.
 Lifestyle changes can include avoiding eating certain foods, eliminating caffeine and alcohol, losing weight, and sleeping in an inclined bed with the head of the bed elevated.
 Medicinally, acid reflux can be addressed by antacids, H2 blockers, prokinetic agents, and proton pump inhibitors.

 Barrett’s esophagus is one of many esophageal disorders that are diagnosed and treated by the skilled physicians at Tampa General Hospital’s Endoscopy Center.
-In 2017-18, TGH was recognized as one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report.
+In 2020-2021, TGH was recognized as #24 out of America’s Best Hospitals in Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report.

 Call 1-800-833-3627 or use our Physician Finder to locate a gastroenterologist.